Bunion - Hallux Valgus

 These treatments won’t “cure” a bunion, but they can slow progression and significantly improve your comfort and mobility.

-If conservative measures no longer provide relief, or if the bunion interferes with daily life, surgery may be the best solution.
+If conservative measures no longer provide relief, or if the bunion interferes with daily life, Dr. Burdge may discuss surgical options after an in-person evaluation.

 Dr. Burdge is a board-certified foot and ankle surgeon with privileges at Methodist West Hospital, Memorial Hermann Katy Hospital, and Memorial Hermann Surgery Center, Kingsland.
 He performs several types of bunion surgery, depending on your specific foot structure and severity: